Detailed guides to painful problems, treatments & moresitemap

 A funny example: people love to love Buckley’s cough syrup, a notoriously foul-tasting Canadian “medicine” with no conventional active ingredients, just gross ones like lots of camphor and pine needle oil, advertised with the slogan, “It tastes awful.
 And it works.”
 That slogan taps directly into the pro-potency bias!
 It’s practically an explanation for it.
 People can’t love Buckley's because it’s actually effective, because it cannot possibly be, so they love it simply because the taste is horrifying … and they think intense medicines must be more potent.
 Surely no one would sell such diabolical swill if it wasn’t good medicine?!
 Right?

-This phenomenon is also related to the way stronger placebo effects are generated by needles than pills … and even more by red pills than white pills … and why surgery is the ultimate placebo, because it is a very dramatic medical intervention, and the extremity is equated with efficacy to an astonishing degree (see Surgery: The ultimate placebo).
+It’s a bit of a myth that placebo can be enhanced by factors as subtle as pill colour.
+However, it remains generally true that patient expectations are inflated by how "serious" or dramatic a treatment seems.
+This why we see stronger placebo effects from needles than pills, and why surgery is the ultimate placebo, because it is a very dramatic medical intervention, and that extremity is equated with efficacy to an astonishing degree (see Surgery: The ultimate placebo).

 I see this in the world of manual therapy and rehab constantly, in many forms.